The Story Behind Reposo

 It was also embossed into the stainless steel tank cap with a pressure of 35 tonnes in order to remain consistently sustainable and avoid the use of the usual adhesive badges.

-The development of this technology began in 1993 with the support of climate specialists for sterile surgery rooms and server rooms and has been continuously refined over the years to the point where it is now ready for series production.
+The development of this technology began in 1993 with the support of climate specialists for sterile surgery rooms and chip laboratories and has been continuously refined over the years to the point where it was ready for series production.

 It is unique worldwide.